cceh/ntg/doc_src/intro.rst

 Database preparation
 ====================

+The preparation step copies and normalizes the input data and computes the affinity matrix.

-The input is 2 MySQL databases.
+The input are 3 MySQL databases.
 The ECM database contains an apparatus and the VarGen database records editorial decisions about the priority of readings.

-The preparation step copies and normalizes the input data into a new database and computes an affinity matrix.
+The Nestle database contains the "Leitzeile".

+The output is one Postgres database.
+It contains all necessary data for the CBGM.

 .. uml::
    :align: center